jaketimm/Stock_Analyzer/README.md

 Stock Data Analyzer: unstarted
 #### Current Revision Description:
+**Stock Data Analyzer**: The user provides a Yahoo Finance stock ticker symbol, the number of trading days, and selects the type of analysis to perform.
+The data is downloaded from Yahoo Finance, stored in a local database, and analyzed.

-**Stock Data Downloader**: Downloads 1-365 days of Yahoo Finance Data for a requested stock ticker and stores it in a local database.
+**Stock Data Downloader**: Stand-alone data downloader.
+Downloads 1-365 days of Yahoo Finance Data for a requested stock ticker and stores it in a local database.
-Duplicate datapoints are removed if data downloads overlap with the existing saved data.

-**Stock Data Analyzer**: Analysis tools are WIP